Liver Cancer Overview

 How is liver cancer diagnosed?

-Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-Your provider will do a physical exam.
+Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
+A physical exam will be done.

 - Blood tests